bonn0062/GSoD/absolute_beginners.rst

 Broadcasting
 ------------

 There are times when you might want to carry out an operation between an array and a single number (also called *an operation between a vector and a scalar*).
-Your  "data" array might, for example, contain information about distance in miles but you want to convert the information to kilometers.
+Your array (we'll name it "data") might, for example, contain information about distance in miles but you want to convert the information to kilometers.
 You can perform this operation with

 ::